FPL top 10k: Chip usage and players owned for Blank Gameweek 30

 There is heaps of useful information beyond overall and top 10k figures on the LiveFPL site, of course, such as ownership stats for different rank tiers.

-Above: Gameweek 29 captaincy stats for the top 10k (left) and the all-time greats (right)
+Above: Gameweek 30 captaincy stats for the all-time greats (left) and the top 10k (right)

-Let’s get the easy bit out of the way first: after a wide-open captaincy race and a polarising set of scores in Gameweek 28, the vast majority of the leading managers handed the armband to Mohamed Salah (£13.3m) this time around.

-Almost 98% of the FPL bosses who used their Triple Captain chip backed the Egyptian, unsurprisingly.
+Harry Kane (£12.4m) was unsurprisingly the captain of choice for around three-quarters of both the top 10k and the historic greats, with all other armband differentials bar Bukayo Saka (£6.7m) failing to deliver on Friday and Saturday.

 TOP 10K: CHIP USAGE

-There were a fair few Bench Boosts deployed in the top 10k this week but the Triple Captain was the most popular chip, with not far off one in four of the leading bosses using it.
+Chip usage was negligible in Gameweek 30 with the exception of the Free Hit, which was deployed by 13.6% of FPL managers in the top 10k.

-Fewer than one in five FPL managers in the top 10,000 still have three or more chips to use, whilst not far off half (45.9%) have either maxed out their allocation or have only one chip remaining.
+Little more than one in 10 FPL managers in the top 10,000 still have three or more chips to use, whilst well over half (57.8%) have either maxed out their allocation or have only one chip remaining.

-Bench Boosters have had a good start to the Gameweek, with Crystal Palace v Manchester City and six more ‘doublers’ to follow in the coming days.

 TOP 10K: AVERAGE NUMBER OF PLAYERS OWNED PER TEAM FOR BLANK GAMEWEEK 30